Charity and

 Service learning

 Our aim is to incorporate ‘service learning’ into all charity activities at the School.
 Put simply, we are a school and not a fundraising organisation, so it is the learning that takes place that we believe will have a lasting impact on our society.
 We hope that it ignites a passion in our pupils and colleagues to learn about social issues and develop compassion and understanding for others.
-We hope to develop the confidence about what we, as citizens of the UK, can do to contribute to a solution.
+We hope to develop the confidence about what we, as global citizens, can do to contribute to a solution.

 We want Latymer students to have an intrinsic motivation to be involved in service learning and for it to become something that is embedded in their mindset that continues once they have left Latymer.